When it comes to embedding the thread in the paper, what challenges do you face today?

 Patrick Engelmann, Project Manager Technologies, Threads & Foils

-»As a system provider, we want and need to think beyond and beyond«
+»As a system provider, we want and need to think beyond«

-Does this mean that increasing demands are easier to meet when working as a „couple“?
+Are rising demands easier to meet when the paper and foil mills work as a “couple”?

-Huber: Yes, also because by working together we can not only use the technologies faster, but also develop them further.
-Access to printing technologies that can mimic and beautifully print a banknote is so easy today that we, as a system provider, want and need to think beyond and beyond.
-But it also means that our technologies have to be qualified and industrialized.
+Engelmann: Yes, because by working together we can not only use technologies faster, but also develop them further.
+Access to printing technologies that can mimic a banknote is easier than ever today, so as a system provider we have to think a step ahead.
+That also means our technologies must be suitable for qualification and industrialization for reliable large-scale use.

-Huber: That is correct.
+Engelmann: Exactly.
 We see the thread as an integral part of embedded security, attractively designed and equipped with appropriate machine readability.
-For us, „Unmatched Security From Within“ does not just mean that the thread is mechanically secure and cannot be detached from the paper. „Unmatched Security From Within“ also occurs in the thread itself, in that we can, for example, individualize the code embedded in the security thread using our MultiCode authentication technology – which makes it virtually impossible for counterfeiters to imitate the complex technology we use.
-But this also includes our registered thread embedding, which we offer exclusively: here, the thread is already registered during paper production.
-This ensures that the same effect is always visible in every window – which, in addition to even better authentication, offers an additional plus in security.
+“Unmatched Security From Within” does not just mean that the thread is mechanically secure and cannot be detached from the paper.
+It also applies within the thread itself.
+For example, we can individualize the code embedded in the security thread using our MultiCode authentication technology, which makes it extremely difficult for counterfeiters to imitate the complex technology.
+Our registered thread embedding also plays a key role here: during paper production, the thread is registered so that the same effect is always visible in every window.
+This improves authentication and adds another level of security.

-Engelmann: That may sound theoretical, but in practice it means that we are not 2,000 or 200 kilometers apart, but 200 meters.
-With the corresponding positive effects on delivery times, on coordination processes, on testing and inspection procedures.
-Each of our developers can stand next to the machines at short notice.
+Engelmann: That may sound theoretical, but in practice it means we are not 2,000 or 200 kilometers apart, but 200 meters.
+This has a direct impact on delivery times, coordination processes, and testing and inspection procedures.
+Our developers can stand next to the machines at short notice whenever needed.

-»We supply complete turnkey products from a single source in which everything is coordinated«
+»We supply complete turnkey products from a single source«

-Huber: That's right, and as far as I know, this is something that only we can offer.
-As a system supplier, we supply complete turnkey products in which everything from foil development to embedding – including state-of-the-art security features such as our MultiCode – and more is coordinated and functions from a single source.
+Morgenstern: Yes, and this is something we consider a real strength.
+As a system supplier, we deliver complete turnkey products in which everything from thread development through embedding to advanced security features such as our MultiCode technology is coordinated and delivered from a single source.

 Further Reading